emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-dcdd.md

 The "position" in the floppy disk is determined by a track number, sector number and the offset within the sector.
 It is rudimentary to know how many tracks are available, so as how many sectors per track and the sector size.

 In Altair8800, drive `Pertec FD400` used 8" diskettes.
 Each had 77 tracks.
-The track had 32 sectors with 137 bytes long.
+A track had 32 sectors with 137 bytes long.
 The capacity of a diskette was therefore `77 * 32 * 137 = 337568 B = 330 kB`.
 Software used less capacity, because
 9 bytes of each sector were used for the integrity checksum.